Energy efficient new homes

 All our new build homes come with a smaller carbon footprint than an equivalent older property, which is better for you, your bank balance and the environment.

-According to the 2025 HBF Watt a Save report, the average new build homeowner saving around £979 a year on heating, water, and lighting.
+According to the HBF Watt a Save report 2026, the average new build homeowner saves around £420 a year on their overall energy bills when compared with an older property.

 Water-saving features